The Lord’s Discipline, 1-13

 ‘These are the spirits of those who have died in the Lord.
 (2 Cor 5:8; Rev 14:13) Particularly in view are the Old Testament and intertestamental saints to whose righteousness by faith God himself testified (Heb 11:2, 4, 5, 39), and who are now perfected (Heb 11:40) through the sacrifice of Jesus.’
 (New Geneva)

 ‘At death the souls of believers recover their virgin purity.
 Oh! what a blessed privilege is this, to be sine macula et ruga, without spot or wrinkle; to be purer than the sunbeams; to be as free from sin as the angels!
 Eph 5:27.
 This makes a believer desirous to have his passport and to be gone; he would fain live in that pure air where no black vapours of sin arise.’
-(Watson)

 ‘The souls of the just when separated from their bodies, do not wander up and down in this world, nor hover about the sepulchres where their bodies are; not are they detained in any purgatory, in order to their more perfect purification; nor do they fall asleep in a benumbed stupid state: but do forthwith pass into glory, and are immediately with the Lord.’
-(Flavel)

 ‘We may consider the state of our minds in glory.
 The faculties of our souls shall then be made perfect, Heb 12:23 “The spirits of just men made perfect.”
 (1.)
 Freed from all the clogs of the flesh, and all its influence upon them, and restraint of their powers in their operation (2.)
 Perfectly purified from all principles of instability and variety, -of all inclinations unto things sensual and carnal, and all contrivances of self-preservation or advancement, -being wholly transformed into the image of God in spirituality and holiness.
 And to take in the state of our bodies after the resurrection; even they also, in all their powers and senses, shall be made entirely subservient unto the most spiritual actings of our minds in their highest elevation by the light of glory.
 Hereby shall we be enabled and fitted eternally to abide in the contemplation of the glory of Christ with joy and satisfaction.
 The understanding shall be always perfected with the vision of God, and the affections cleave inseparably to him; -which is blessedness.’
 (Owen)

-…to Jesus – ‘It is an irony that the incarnation of Christ is often used as a reason in Catholic spirituaity to have visible and tangible spirituality.
+…and to Jesus, the mediator of a new covenant – ‘It is an irony that the incarnation of Christ is often used as a reason in Catholic spirituaity to have visible and tangible spirituality.
 In Hebrews the incarnation of Christ brings an end to the visible and tangible practices of Old Testament religion, because they point forward to the coming of Christ.
 They are “shadow”, not “substance”.’
 (Peter Adam, Hearing God’s Words 156f.)

 …better… – ‘If light be pleasant to our eyes, how pleasant is that light of life springing from the Sun of righteousness!
 If a pardon be sweet to a condemned malefactor, how sweet must the sprinkling blood of Jesus be to the trembling conscience of a law-condemned sinner?
 If a rescue from a cruel tyrant be sweet to a poor captive, how sweet must it be to the ears of enslaved sinners to hear the voice of liberty and deliverance proclaimed by Jesus Christ?’
 (Flavel)